mihirchronicles/themihirchronicles.github.io/src/content/notes/on-product-management.md

 **Relationship management**: probably one of the most important characteristics of a great PM is their relationship management skills.
 By forming authentic and trustworthy connections with both internal and external stakeholders, the best PMs inspire people and help them reach their full potential.
 Relationship management is also vital in successful negotiation, resolving conflicts, and working with others toward a shared goal, which is especially challenging when a PM is tasked with balancing the needs of customers, resource-constrained engineering teams, and the company’s revenue goals.
 Authentic and trusting relationships within an organization can lead to more support when additional funding is needed for a product or when an engineer must be swayed to include a quick bug fix in the next sprint.
 Outside an organization, these skills could encourage existing customers to beta test a new feature for early feedback or to convince a target customer to try the MVP of a product still in stealth mode.

-**Confirmation bias**: PMs must be self-aware of their own confirmation biasis to avoid projecting their own preferences onto users of their products.
+**Confirmation bias**: PMs must be self-aware of their own confirmation biases to avoid projecting their own preferences onto users of their products.
 PMs should stay objective despite of features they love which addresses their own pain points.
 The lack of self-awareness in any sort of biases could derail more important priorities or damage the PM’s relationship with engineers, who may lose confidence in their PM when the feature isn’t readily adopted by users.

 **Self-management**: being a PM can be incredibly stressful.
 The CEO wants one thing, the engineering team another, and customers have their own opinions about feature priorities.
 Managing tight deadlines, revenue targets, market demands, prioritization conflicts, and resource constraints all at once is not for the faint of heart.
 If a PM cannot maintain their emotions and keep it cool under pressure, they can quickly lose the confidence of all their constituents.
 The best PMs know how to push hard on the right priorities, with urgency but without conveying a sense of panic or stress.
 These PMs also know when to take a breath and step away to regroup.